 You are here

-The Wisconsin Department of Public Instruction (DPI), in partnership with the Department of Justice (DOJ), are working to create awareness about Internet Safety.
-This site provides a compilation of resources, tools, and information to empower all stakeholders (students, teachers, parents, and administrators) to make safe, smart and ethical decisions about technology use.
-Over the last few years, there has been a shift from 'acceptable' to 'responsible' use of digital resources.
-This shift is a change in expectation for use of technology in and out of the classroom.
-Keeping kids safe online is a fundamental goal of school districts, the Wisconsin Digital Learning Plan, and the Wisconsin Information and Technology Literacy Standards.
-Technology is a way of life for today's students and we all need to be sure we support their safe and responsible use of digital resources.
-(Downloadable Internet Safety icons)
+The Wisconsin Department of Public Instruction (DPI), in collaboration with the Wisconsin Department of Justice (DOJ) is working to promote online safety awareness.
+This page of our website offers a collection of resources, tools, and information to empower various stakeholders.
+This information is intended to assist students, educators, parents, and administrators in making informed and responsible decisions regarding technology usage both inside and outside of the classroom.
+In recent years, there has been a shift from endorsing merely 'acceptable' to endorsing 'responsible' utilization of digital resources, representing a change in expectations for the use of digital tools within and beyond the classroom.
+Safeguarding children online stands as a fundamental objective for school districts, aligning with the Wisconsin Digital Learning Plan and the Wisconsin Information and Technology Literacy Standards.
+In today's world, technology is an integral part of students' lives and it is essential for all of us to ensure their secure and responsible handling of digital assets.

 Cyberbullying